 Student participation in co-curricular activities at NDSU is encouraged as an important aspect of college life and is viewed as helping fulfill social and general education needs as well as developing leadership ability.
 Students who are on academic or conduct probation may participate as members in campus co-curricular activities unless higher standards are set by the specific campus organization.
 However, such students should consult with their academic adviser to establish a reasonable balance between successful academic performance and co-curricular involvement.

 Students holding elected or appointed leadership positions must meet the following academic and good conduct eligibility standards:

 - Must have attained and must maintain during the term of participation a minimal cumulative grade average of 2.0.

-- Must be in good conduct standing with the Office of Student Affairs and Enrollment Management.
+- Must be in good conduct standing with the Student Affairs and Enrollment Management office.

 This policy will be administered by Student Affairs and Enrollment Management.
 Appeals may be delivered to Old Main 100.